andrecass/tic-tac-toe/README.md

 # tic-tac-toe
-small project of a game called tic tac toe (WIP) i did this project few months ago to see if i learned what i studied, still has some bugs maybe i change something in the future.
+small project of a game called tic tac toe i did this project few months ago to see if i learned what i studied, still has some bugs maybe i change something in the future.